antonielgomes/dpMDNM/tutorial/README.md

 In this tutorial, dpMD is applied to [Lysozyme](https://www.rcsb.org/structure/3LZT), a classical example. dpMD was implemented to extract the best of two worlds: [CHARMM](https://www.charmm.org/) is used for normal mode calculations and file processing, while [NAMD](http://www.ks.uiuc.edu/Research/namd/) is used as MD engine.
+Therefore, **both programs must be installed**.
 All necessary [inputs](https://github.com/antonielgomes/dpMD/tree/main/tutorial/inputs) and [scripts](https://github.com/antonielgomes/dpMD/tree/main/tutorial/scripts) files can be downloaded for performing dpMD locally.

 ### System files